markhudsonn/csc2034-wordle-project/report/log.md

 Implemented check_guess and removed check_letter. check_guess now returns a list of clues for each letter in the guess.
 This is a better implementation as it correctly handles repeated letters in the word so the clues are correct and more informative to the user.

-Implemented hard guess which forces the user to use $$letters that are yellow or green in the next guess.
+Implemented hard guess which forces the user to use letters that are yellow or green in the next guess.

 Calling hint multiple times can return the same letter $$